supremeimposter/My-Vault/GATE/Digital-Logic/Sequential Circuits/Counters.md

 > [!attention]
-> The idea of asynchronous [[Sequential Circuits|sequential circuits]] is different from the idea of asynchronous counters.
+> The idea of asynchronous [[Combinational Circuits vs Sequential Circuits#Sequential Circuits|sequential circuits]] is different from the idea of asynchronous counters.

 - All the flip flops in the synchronous counter are connected to the same clock and the circuit responds to the clock.